 Guttural Pouch Empyaema

-The strangles bacterium enters the lymph glands via the respiratory tract and may harbour in the guttural pouch.
+The strangles bacterium enters the lymph glands via the respiratory tract and can find harbour in the guttural pouch.
 The lymph nodes swell and can rupture, shedding the bacteria into the environment.

-It is thought that the bacteria can survive in water for at least four weeks, and up to eight weeks on tack or wood.
+NOTE: It is thought that the equine strangles bacteria can survive in water for at least four weeks, and for up to eight weeks on tack or wood.